CompuTec/wms-docs/administror-guide/custom-configuration/custom-configuration-functions/5-pick-and-pack.md

 **Enable adding Item Details when Warehouse has Bin Locations** – allows adding Item details when in a Warehouse receipt, Bin locations are defined.

-**Pick Items only with scanning** – allows picking Item only by scanning a barcode (cannot choose an Item manually)
+**Pick Items only with scanning** – allows picking an Item only by scanning a barcode (cannot choose an Item manually)

 **Force Manual quantity confirmation** – with this option checked, it is required to manually confirm previously set up quantity (scanning a barcode does not confirm it automatically)